lewtw87/tech-assess-project/README.md

     operatorsAliases: { $and: Op.and, $in: Op.in }
 });
 ```
+5. For "Endpoint 3: Make a random quiz", I am currently using a For loop to loop through sum of weighting * 20 times, this can be change by a constant called probabilityOfDistribution set inside questionController.js line 83.
+The higher the number of this constant, the result will be more accurate (variation of result will be lesser).

 ## Common setup
 Clone the repo and install the dependencies via npm install.